 Insomnia, Anhedonia and The Unbearable Politeness of Being

-I read this last night as I was about to sleep — my favorite part of the day lately.
-She describes so eloquently how I’ve been feeling the past few weeks.
+I read this last night as I was about to sleep -- my favorite part of the day lately.
+She describes so eloquently how I've been feeling the past few weeks.
 The comments are worth looking at as well.
-I know from experience that things will get better, but it’s not fun in the meantime.
-Anne’s blog and writing are amazing.
-I send love and light and hope she feels better soon.
+I know from experience that things will get better, but it's not fun in the meantime. … Continue reading Insomnia, Anhedonia and The Unbearable Politeness of Being

 How Do You Define Success?